Few details were available about an Orlando collision which killed a 22-year-old motorcycle rider.

 This additional compensation usually includes money for noneconomic losses, such as pain and suffering, loss of consortium (companionship), emotional distress, and loss of enjoyment in life.

 Motorcycle wrecks often cause serious injuries.
-For a free consultation with an experienced car crash lawyer in Orlando, contact The DeWitt Law Firm, P.A.
+For a free consultation with an experienced motorcycle accident lawyer in Orlando, contact The DeWitt Law Firm, P.A.
 We do not charge upfront legal fees in injury cases.